maranmaran/StorageService/README.md

 ## Database choices and how to improve ?

 I understand the task was supposed to check on my code writing and organizing skills.

-I feel like time limit was far too low if we wish to do this problem right.
-So, I’ll try to write some additional things below on what we can consider and how to implement solution.
+I feel like time limit was a tiny bit low if we wish to do this problem right.

+So, I’ll try to write some additional thoughts below on what we can consider and how to implement solution.

 ### Problem:
 Structured file management system containing potentially limitless depth and limitless children per level.